October 20, 2020

 Armed with these Halloween safety tips, you’re all set to enjoy the scariest (and arguably most fun) holiday of the year!

 Brock Casper is the Southwest Region Team Manager for Rover-Time and has been part of the RT team for over two years.
-Halloween is his favorite holiday and will undoubtedly binge-watch horror films for the entire month of October with his dog Loki and partner Laurel.
+Halloween is his favorite holiday and he will undoubtedly binge-watch horror films for the entire month of October with his dog Loki and partner Laurel.